Michigan Law OUTlaws

 3.1.1 – The Executive Board may form or dissolve committees as it sees fit.
 Committee members are appointed by the Executive Board and not elected.

-3.1.1.1 – The Gala Committee oversees the planning of the annual Kevin E. Kennedy Memorial Gala which fundraises for the Outlaws Public Service Fellowship.
-Gala Co–Chairs are appointed by the outgoing Gala Co–Chairs and Co–Presidents in consultation with the Executive Board on a yearly basis or as need arises.
-Gala Co–Chairs form part of the Executive Board and are thus entitled to a Board vote per Co–Chair.
+3.1.1.1 – The Gala Committee oversees the planning of an annual formal social event.
+The Gala Committee consists of the Gala Co-Chairs and the Social Chair.
+Gala Co–Chairs are appointed by the outgoing Gala Co–Chairs, Co–Presidents, and Social Chair in consultation with the Executive Board on a yearly basis or as need arises.
+Gala Co–Chairs form part of the Executive Board and are thus entitled to one Board vote per Co–Chair.

 3.1.2 – The Executive Board, through a simple majority vote, may create a new electable Board position as it sees fit only if such position would best not be delegated to a committee.
 The inaugural occupant may be appointed, but all proceeding occupants must be elected by the General Membership consistent with 3.2 and Article 4.